opendocsg/slw-judgments-backfill/2017_SGHC_177/report.md

 of intestacy. [note: 6] OS 995/2006 was initially commenced against Mdm Tan as the administratrix of TYT’s estate.
 Subsequently, it was amended and Mdm Tan and the plaintiff became the defendants in their capacities as administratrix and administrator respectively of Tan Kow Quee’s estate.

-8       OS 995/2006 was dismissed by the High Court on 12 February 2007: see _Re Estate of Tan Kow Quee (alias Tan Kow Kwee)_ [2007] 2 SLR(R) 417 (“ _Re Estate of Tan Kow Quee_ ”).
+8       OS 995/2006 was dismissed by the High Court on 12 February 2007: see _Re Estate of Tan Kow Quee (alias Tan Kow Kwee)_ <span class="citation">[2007] 2 SLR(R) 417</span> (“ _Re Estate of Tan Kow Quee_ ”).
 The High Court’s decision was upheld by the Court of Appeal in Civil Appeal No 25 of 2007 (“CA 25/2007”) on 30 August

 2007\. [note: 7]